Council Formation

 ██████████████████████

-A “neighborhood council” is a type of group the Somerville government would formally recognize that could give Davis Square residents, business owners, and workers a seat at the table with private developers who want to reshape Davis Square.
-We also want to be a means for residents to connect and more effectively organize around projects and priorities beyond the formal duties of a “neighborhood council”.
-Living or working in Davis Square is the only qualification join the DSNC!
+A “neighborhood council” is a type of group the Somerville government can formally recognize that will give Davis Square residents, business owners, and workers a seat at the table with private developers who want to reshape Davis Square.

 We can't achieve formal city recognition unless we do our best to reach everyone who lives and works in Davis Square and form a group that welcomes their diverse views and backgrounds.
 We have come a long way, but we still have more to do!